 In his fun new book, The Science of Shakespeare: A New Look at the Playwright's Universe, author Dan Falk talks about the many scientific advances that were occurring during Shakespeare's lifetime, the influence of science on his plays, and the influence of the plays on science.
 Since this week we celebrate Shakespeare's 450th birthday, I thought it would be a great time to sit down and ask Dan a few questions about his book:.

-Everyday Einstein: What prompted you to start this project?
+Ask Science: What prompted you to start this project?
 Was it an interest in science, in Shakespeare, or both?

 Dan Falk: Definitely both!